 Detergent (just in case)

-When I reached the goenka vipassana meditation centre and was unpacking I realized about this unfortunate spillover.
-I immediately got in touch with the administrator who almost rebuked me for not carrying a detergent despite being an old student (student who have attended at least one 10 day goenka vipassana meditation retreat in the past).
+When I reached the SN Goenka vipassana meditation centre and was unpacking I realized about this unfortunate spillover.
+I immediately got in touch with the administrator who almost rebuked me for not carrying a detergent despite being an old student (student who have attended at least one 10 day SN Goenka vipassana meditation retreat in the past).

-I met with an assistant and luckily he provided me with detergent.
-Three of my T shirts were slightly impacted by spillover and I managed to clean them as well as the travel bag before going to sleep, thanks to detergent and assistant.
+I met with a server and luckily he provided me with detergent .
+Three of my T-Shirts were slightly impacted by spillover and I managed to clean them as well as the travel bag before going to sleep, thanks to detergent and server.

 “Always carry a sachet of detergent even if you don’t need it.”